-Our other investigational product candidate is SGT-210 that we are developing for the treatment of various keratoderma such as PC, PPK, etc. a group of skin conditions characterized by thickening of the skin.
-SGT-210 is designed to be used alone or in combination for the treatment of hyperproliferation and hyperkeratinization disorders, including PPK.
+Our other investigational product candidate is SGT-210 that we are developing for the treatment of rare hyperkeratinization disorders, such as Darier PC, PPK, and Olmsted, a group of skin conditions characterized by thickening of the skin, among others.
+SGT-210 is designed to be used alone or in combination for the treatment of hyperproliferation and hyperkeratinization disorders.